shift-society/salon/call-for-papers/index.md

 complete list of topics!

-If you have any questions or want to check whether your idea would fit, please send email to Luke Church (luke at church dot name) or Tomas Petricek (tomas at tomasp dot net) or ping Tomas at [@tomaspetricek](http://twitter.com/tomaspetricek), or get in touch with any of the other members of the committee to discuss your ideas.
+If you have any questions or want to check whether your idea would fit, please send email to Luke Church (luke at church dot name) or Philip Tchernavskij (ptchernavskij at protonmail dot com) or ping Philip at [@ptchernavskij](http://twitter.com/ptchernavskij), or get in touch with any of the other members of the committee to discuss your ideas.

 </div></div>